henrihapponen/Helsingin-Sanomat-News-Archive-Search/README.md

 # How It Works

+Install Chrome (or use other browsers, see https://www.selenium.dev/documentation/en/webdriver/driver_requirements/ for more information).
-Install Chrome and the required modules.
+Also install the required modules.

 Insert a path in row 58 for the WebDriver that will be created
 - For example `path = "/Users/username/webdriver"`